 TopicsBest of Interview Questions , Interview Questions , Interviews , Job Search , Syndication , Interviewing for a Job

-Photo of woman and man working on project courtesy of Thomas Barwick/Getty images.
+Photo of people working on project courtesy of Thomas Barwick/Getty images.

 Lily Zhang serves as a Career Development Specialist at MIT where she works with a range of students from undergraduates to PhDs on how to reach their career aspirations.
 When she's not indulging in a new book or video game, she's thinking about, talking about, or writing about careers.
 Follow her musings on Twitter @lzhng.More from this Author